Skip to content

 With animals, you should generally avoid images with exaggerated or skewed perspectives and foreshortening.
 You want to find animals with all legs/limbs showing, and as much detail as possible.
 This is a rule in source-making in general!

-Don’t get seduced by beautiful photography (although you can learn a lot about composition looking at a good photograph 😄)
+Don’t get seduced by beautiful photography (although you can learn a lot about composition by looking at a good photograph 😄)

 Taking or Creating Your Own Source Images